Running can be a somewhat divisive sport, with people either vehemently loving or hating it.

 Many of us deal with chronic or acute stress and anxiety, whether due to work, finances, illness, relationships, change, world or national news, safety, or any number of other challenges.

 Getting outside and pounding the pavement or trail is a great way to reduce stress and anxiety.
-Running can lower levels of cortisol, a stress hormone, helping you feel more relaxed.
+Running can lower cortisol levels, a stress hormone, helping you feel more relaxed.

 #8: Running Burns Calories

-Running is a metabolically-demanding exercise and burns a lot of calories.
-In fact, running is one of the most efficient types of exercise when it comes to the number of calories burned per minute, so if fat loss or weight loss is your goal, running can contribute to creating the calorie deficit you need to burn fat.
+In fact, running is one of the most efficient types of exercise in terms of the number of calories burned per minute, so if fat loss or weight loss is your goal, running can create the calorie deficit you need to burn fat.

-Of course, overall weight loss is highly dependent on your diet and caloric intake, but running can be a path towards achieving an ideal body weight.
+Of course, overall weight loss highly depends on your diet and caloric intake, but running can be a path towards achieving an ideal body weight.

 #9: Running Improves Your Mood